The Skeleton Key: Casting

 Director Iain Softley cast Kate Hudson in the lead role of Caroline Ellis.
 Hudson was compelled by the screenplay, which she said she finished reading "in 45 minutes", as the film's small cast and character development.
 Hudson's pregnancy at the time delayed principal photography for eight months.

 Actor John Hurt was offered the role of the mute, stroke-ridden Ben Devereaux by director Iain Softley, and accepted, commenting: "He told me with considerable seriousness that it was a very important part and it didn't have any words.
 So I did, then, start thinking in terms of well, this is a very nice idea.
 I've always been looking for a part that doesn't have to speak.
 It's got Gena Rowlands.
 It's New Orleans.
 And it's just got all the makings of a very good film I thought."
 Gena Rowlands was cast as Violet Devereaux, and decided to take the role as she had never made a horror film before.

 Filming

-The Skeleton Key was filmed at the Felicity Plantation, located on the Mississippi River in Saint James Parish, Louisiana, in the spring of 2004.
+The Skeleton Key was filmed in the spring of 2004 at the Felicity Plantation, located on the Mississippi River in Saint James Parish, Louisiana.
 While filming a nighttime sequence during a rainstorm, Gena Rowlands slipped and fell, breaking her hand.
 She was forced to take a five-week break from shooting, after which filming of her remaining scenes was completed in California.

 Release

 Box office

-The Skeleton Key was released in the U.S. on August 12, 2005, after having received an earlier release date of July 29, 2005 in the United Kingdom.
+The Skeleton Key was released in the United Kingdom on July 29, 2005, and in the United States on August 12, 2005.
 It grossed $92 million worldwide.
-In the U.S., it took in $16.1 million in its first weekend, reaching number 2 at the box office; the total US gross was $47.9 million.
+In the U.S., the film earned $16.1 million in its first weekend, reaching number 2 at the box office; the total domestic gross was $47.9 million.